oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 The following content applies to the JWT Claims Set:

 * `sub`: REQUIRED.
 The `sub` (subject) claim MUST specify client_id value of the OAuth Client.
 * `exp`: REQUIRED.
 The `exp` (expiration time) claim MUST specify the time at which the Client Attestation is considered expired by its issuer.
-The authorization server MUST reject any JWT with an expiration time that has passed, subject to allowable clock skew between systems.
+The Authorization Server or Resource Server MUST reject any JWT with an expiration time that has passed, subject to allowable clock skew between systems.
 * `cnf`: REQUIRED.
-The `cnf` (confirmation) claim MUST specify a key conforming to {{RFC7800}} that is used by the Client Instance to generate the Client Attestation PoP JWT for client authentication with an authorization server.
+The `cnf` (confirmation) claim MUST specify a key conforming to {{RFC7800}} that is used by the Client Instance to generate the Client Attestation PoP JWT for client authentication with an Authorization Server or Resource Server.
 The key MUST be expressed using the "jwk" representation.
 * `iat`: OPTIONAL.
 The `iat` (issued at) claim MUST specify the time at which the Client Attestation was issued.

 The following additional rules apply:

 1. The JWT MAY contain other claims.
 All claims that are not understood by implementations MUST be ignored.

 2. The JWT MUST be digitally signed or integrity protected with a Message Authentication Code (MAC).
-The authorization server MUST reject JWTs if signature or integrity protection validation fails.
+The Authorization Server or Resource Server MUST reject JWTs if signature or integrity protection validation fails.

-3. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.
+3. The Authorization Server or Resource Server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.

 The following example is the decoded header and payload of a JWT meeting the processing rules as defined above.